 - Test Google.com in Different Browser.

-Find our More Cases and Troubleshooting guide that really fix WiFi issues on Mac after Update or install macOS Big Sur, macOS Mojave, or macOS Catalina.
+Find our More Cases and Troubleshooting guide that really fix WiFi issues on Mac after Update or installing macOS Ventura, Monterey, Big Sur, macOS Mojave, or macOS Catalina.

 It sounds awkward, though incorrect date and time lead to various issues on the Mac, including the app-specific.
 Therefore, always set the Date & Time to automatic, after choosing the correct region.